ESA-eodashboards/eodashboard-narratives/science-hub-team-1-story.md

 Our first tool was and remains theory.
 Physics helps predict how clouds behave and interact with aerosols.
 Over time, scientists developed equations to describe these processes, later enhanced by computational models that simulate thousands of atmospheric equations.
 Though simplified, these models reveal valuable insights into cloud–aerosol interactions.
 To verify models, we rely on observations.
 In the lab, scientists study ice crystal growth or simulate clouds in controlled conditions.
 Aircraft equipped with specialized instruments can collect samples and measure properties in real time, but these missions are costly and limited.
 Satellites, on the other hand, provide continuous, global coverage that complements models, lab work, and field campaigns.
 Together, these tools offer a more complete picture of this complex system, helping us improve weather and climate predictions in a warming world.
 ## Objective

 The objective of this study is to explore whether and how aerosols influence cloud characteristics: specifically the distribution of liquid water and ice content, at various altitudes using EarthCare’s vertical profiling capabilities.
-To this end, **EarthCare, a new Earth Explorer from ESA**, was used to identifying patterns in cloud-aerosol interactions across different regions and conditions (e.g. land vs. ocean, tropical vs. polar environments), and determining whether increased CCN or INP concentrations correlate with observable changes in cloud composition.
+To this end, **EarthCare**,  a mission realised through a joint venture between the [European Space Agency (ESA)](esa.int) and the [Japan Aerospace Exploration Agency (JAXA)](https://global.jaxa.jp/), was used to identifying patterns in cloud-aerosol interactions across different regions and conditions (e.g. land vs. ocean, tropical vs. polar environments), and determining whether increased CCN or INP concentrations correlate with observable changes in cloud composition.

 <div style="text-align: center;"> <img src="https://www.esa.int/var/esa/storage/images/esa_multimedia/images/2024/01/earthcare_over_desert_dust/25391626-1-eng-GB/EarthCARE_over_desert_dust_pillars.png" width="800"/> <p><b>Figure 5.</b> EarthCare Satellite (source: ESA).</p> </div>